iterative/dvc.org/content/docs/user-guide/index.md

   external databases or APIs, so no additional services are required.

 - DVC doesn't need to run any services.
-There's no built-in GUI as a result, but we also have our sister project [DVC Studio](/doc/studio) to fill that gap.
+There's no built-in GUI as a result, but we also have our sister project: DVC Studio to fill that gap.

 - DVC can generate images with experiment workflow visualizations.